-First and foremost, be aware that if you want to cook Millet, Pitimi or Petit Mil, you cannot be starving or think that you will eat in 15 – 20 minutes.
+First and foremost, be aware that if you want to cook Millet, Pitimi, or Petit Mil, you cannot be starving or think that you will eat in 15 – 20 minutes.
 I can assure you it will not happen.
 But if you are patient, and can wait, you will have a healthy tasty dish.
 That goes for the millet listed in the photo below found in West-Indian Markets.

-Don’t forget to read my article about the Health Benefits of Millet or Pearl Millet, which translate in Creole, Pitimi and French, Petit Mil?
+Don’t forget to read my article about the Health Benefits of Millet or Pearl Millet, which translates into Creole, Pitimi, and French, Petit Mil?
 Just a reminder this grain has so many special benefits that it is important to include it in your diet and of course after you have read the great information provided and research it a little bit more.